Time to Plan for the H-1B Cap

 F-1 Status Employees

-Because your company may have hired F-1 graduates without utilizing ILG’s service, we may not know of some or all of your F-1 hires.
+Because ILG’s service is not needed when your company hires F-1 students with valid EADs, we do not know of such employees unless you have explicitly informed us.
 Therefore, be sure to list F-1 employees in your email to your ILG attorney or paralegal.
 We need their names and email IDs to initiate their H-1B case.

-Finally, even for F-1 employees who are eligible for OPT work authorization beyond October 2019, we highly recommend petitioning for H-1B this April in order to have multiple tries in the “H-1B lottery”.
+Finally, even for F-1 employees who are eligible for OPT work authorization beyond October 2018, we highly recommend petitioning for H-1B this April in order to have multiple tries in the “H-1B lottery” (i.e., in April 2017 & April 2018).
 Demand for H-1B will exceed availability not only this year but also in the foreseeable future.